openebs-archive/openebs-docs/docs/deploycstor.md

    default                         4m
    ```

 6. You have now deployed OpenEBS cluster with cStor Engine with 3 different storage pools.
 It can create OpenEBS cStor volume on these Storage Pools.
 By default, OpenEBS cStor volume will be running with 3 replica count.
-Check cstor pool are created and their running status by following command
+Check cStor pools are created and their running status by following command

     ```
      kubectl get pods  -n openebs